Prathmesh-Dhatrak/Prathmesh-Dhatrak/README.md

 - 🌱 I’m currently learning **vue and nextJS**

-- 👯 I’m also collaborating with [ESOC-VITPune]
+- 👯 I’m also collaborating with [TEDxVITPune]

 - 👨‍💻 All of my projects are available at [https://github.com/Prathmesh-Dhatrak](https://github.com/Prathmesh-Dhatrak)